spessbro/raylibmandelbrot/README.md

 #### raylibmandelbrot

-A simple Mandelbrot viewer i wrote in C with raylib.
+A simple Mandelbrot viewer I wrote in C with raylib.